VexMihir/chessApp/README.md

 ## 🌟 Contributors
 - [Dan Blustein](https://github.com/wallstarr):
    - Worked with Mihir Bhandari to design and implement the entire backend, primarily handling chess game logic.
-   - Implemented game storage and retrieval in the backend from our MongoDB database.
+   - Implemented game storage and retrieval in the backend from our MongoDB database with Kevin Dang.
    - Collaborated with Alex Nguyen to implement the analysis feature using the Stockfish.js library.
    - Major bug finding and fixes towards the end of the project.
 - [Mihir Bhandari](https://github.com/VexMihir):